kids-first/kf-germline-workflow/docs/GATK_GERMLINE_README.md

 - Variant Extract-Train-Score (VETS)
 - Hard Filtering

-The first three are all complex model-based approaches that attempt to infer cutoff points based on the data provided.
-Hard Filtering is manually setting thresholds and removing variants that fail to meet those thresholds.
+The first three are all complex, model-based approaches that attempt to infer cutoff points based on the data provided.
+Hard Filtering involves manually setting thresholds and removing variants that fail to meet those thresholds.
 For this workflow, we only make use of VQSR and Hard Filtering at this time.